 As with the culture stone, ask if there are samples you can take to ensure that you like it just as much at home as you did in the store.
 There’s nothing worse than realizing it’s not the right thing until after it’s on the wall.
 Tile is tough to remove, so take your time making your choice.

-This one wins the cost effective contest.
-It does work though.
-The paint colour for this can be as bold as you want it to be.
-It generally works the best when the rest of the walls in that particular room are one colour, this way the feature wall isn’t competing against any other walls.
+This one wins the cost-effective contest.
+It does work, though.
+The paint color for this can be as bold as you want it to be.
+It generally works the best when the rest of the walls in that particular room are one color; this way, the feature wall isn’t competing against any other walls.

 When you’re painting a feature wall, you should take into account the room.
 Consider where the paint starts and stops.
 This can be used to define a space.
-It’s not just about putting colour in the wall, it’s about creating a defined space with a central focus.
+It’s not just about putting color in the wall; it’s about creating a defined space with a central focus.

 Creativity tip: during custom builds, we work a lot with interior designers.
-Often when they come up with ideas, everyone looks at them like they have 10 heads because the ideas seem so far out there.
-But when you see the idea come to life it’s amazing how cool and unique it is.
+When they come up with ideas, everyone looks at them like they have 10 heads because the ideas seem so far out there.
+But when you see the idea come to life, it’s amazing how cool and unique it is.

 Make a built-in entertainment wall or fireplace

-This is definitely going to be a lot more work and a much higher cost than the painting, however, this type of feature wall can be both functional and act as a centerpiece (if you want your T.V. to hold centre stage).
-Usually this type of feature wall is designed around the location of the T.V(although it doesn’t need to be).
+This is definitely going to be a lot more work and a much higher cost than the painting; however, this type of feature wall can be both functional and act as a centerpiece (if you want your T.V. to hold center stage).
+Usually, this feature wall is designed around the T.V location (although it doesn’t need to be).
 Consider incorporating some shelving for TV components and some extra shelving for sculptures or art pieces.

-Often with these type of feature walls, a little extra room is required to accommodate the depth of the shelving.
-16” deep is usually enough for TV components and 6-8” is plenty for art work, sculptures or other decorative items.
+Often with these types of feature walls, a little extra room is required to accommodate the shelving depth.
+16” deep is usually enough for TV components, and 6-8” is plenty for artwork, sculptures, or other decorative items.
 Take this into account before starting your project.
 Measure out how much room you’ll have left once you eat up that extra space.
-Make sure the room won’t feel too crowded and that there’s still room to move around the furniture.
+Ensure the room won’t feel too crowded and that there’s still room to move around the furniture.

 I know you were waiting for this one.
 This really seems to have taken off lately.
-It’s all over pinterest and for good reason – it looks great!
-Many of the original ones were done with old pallets as they’re relatively accessible, however now Home Depot has different types of distressed wood as well as wood paneling that looks like barnwood so you don’t even have to go hunting for it.
+It’s all over Pinterest, and for a good reason – it looks great!
+Many of the original ones were done with old pallets as they’re relatively accessible, however now Home Depot has different types of distressed wood and wood paneling that looks like Barnwood, so you don’t even have to go hunting for it.

-One last tip for barnwood, if you want to make it stand out, add a bit of colour.
-With all of the neutral tones in the wood, a bit of colour really makes the wall pop.
-Something as simple as a vase with red roses, or a small piece of colorful art is all it takes.
+One last tip for Barnwood, if you want to make it stand out, add a bit of color.
+With all of the neutral tones in the wood, a bit of color really makes the wall pop.
+Something as simple as a vase with red roses or a small piece of colorful art is all it takes.

 We hope this helps you get started!
-Now go get creative!
+Now get creative!